issues-osu/ISSUESlab/content/_index.md

   - block: people
     content:
       title: People
-      text: We are an ensemble of scholars from diverse disciplines and countries, driving forward our shared research goal of making cities smarter and more data-driven.
-Since 2019, we have been fortunate to collaborate with many talented alumni, whose invaluable contributions have shaped and enriched our research group, and set the scene for future developments.
+      text: We are a group of multidisciplinary scholars from diverse backgrounds.
+We are united around our passion for improving the lives of children and families.
 The full list of our members is available [here](people ). <br /><br />

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.